 7. Garnish the ears with the remaining cilantro, as well as chili powder (if you like it spicy) and serve immediately.

-So, what if you don't have all the urbane ingredients - which is probable, considering the current situation - but still want to make a nice starter for your grill party?
+So, what if you don't have all the urban ingredients - which is probable, considering the current situation - but still want to make a nice starter for your grill party?
 Simple, just get a cabbage and some mayo and I'll show you how to go about it!

 This recipe is the ultimate traditionalist appetizer and is especially luscious when served before (or with) a serving of grilled pork sandwiches or fish tacos.
 However, it can also be used alongside seafood, chicken, and just about any other type of roast, so don't be hesitant to try it out.
 Once you’ve prepared the side dish, then I would also advise bringing drinks with you while waiting for the main course to be cooked.
 Just bring with you a rolling cooler full of drinks, and you’ll be hosting a great party!

 1. Peel the outer layers of the cabbage then wash it thoroughly.
 If you have time, you can slice it into two parts and hang them upside down to dry or you can simply use a salad spinner.